 Web designers will try including a flat image file of the design so developers have something to refer to as they build the website.
 It is also helpful for developers who don't have access to Photoshop since the image is a mock-up of the site they will be building and lets them know what they will be making.
 Skillcrush provides the design and starter files for students in the blueprint.

 I just downloaded the files.
 Once the files are downloaded, you should check everything in the zip file just to see what has been provided for you and will be using.
 The design file has the PSD file, the annotated image of the website, an image of the website with a grid overlay, and a folder with design elements I'll be using on the website (i.e. icons, images).

 I renamed the design folder Skillcrush gave me as site-design.
 If you rename your folders like I am, make sure you use lowercase letters and hyphens between multiple words.
 This will prevent future problems with servers and that will mean fewer headaches for you.

 Next, I downloaded the starter files zip folder from Skillcrush.
 The starter files folder includes a css folder, img folder, and an HTML file.
 Inside the css folder, I will find the style sheets needed for this project.

-Remember these files are set up exactly the way they need to be in order for links to work.
+Remember these files are set up exactly the way they need to be for links to work.
 Skillcrush wants students to think of these files as a mirror.
 Everything in this folder is exactly how your files will look on a website.
-If you move files around, you have a good chancing breaking the relative links.
+If you move files around, you have a good chance of breaking the relative links.